KDE/kitinerary/docs/js_extractor.md

 ## Script declaration

 Kitinerary uses a JSON file to declare the extractor scripts.
-This file sets filtering rules by which it knows which extractor to run and defines the script itself.
+This file sets filtering rules by which it knows, which extractor to run and defines the script itself.

 > **Note:**: Multiple extractors can run on a single document, if more than one extractor outputs valid data it will be
 > merged into single output.
+>
 > **Note:**: Multiple script declarations can exist for one js extractor file.
 Usefull if there many types of documents
 > but same script can be used to extract data from them.